THE MISTMOVIE REVIEW

 Then, during the late 1950s and early 1960s, movies in America showed scientists going from heroes to befuddled numbskulls.
-What was really needed in a pinch was a Go To guy that would shoot first with one hand and pull the women and scientists out of the way of his barrel with the other.
+What was really needed in a pinch was a Go To guy who would shoot first with one hand and pull the women and scientists out of the way of his barrel with the other.
 Otherwise, the scientists own creations would destroy us all in movies like ON THE BEACH, THEM, OMEGA MAN, COLOSSUS THE FORBIN PROJECT and THE PLANET OF THE APES, all of which echoed the Howard Hawks sentiments from 1951 of the scientist as a narrow-minded effeminate fop in THE THING.

 This didn't fly across the pond where scientists remained heroes in movies like the QUATERMASS and DOCTOR WHO movie series.
 When the 1970s came around, the reinterpretation of the Mary Shelley scientist was not merely a mad doctor, but one who was in cahoots with the evil U.S. government.
 Or possibly with an evil U.S. government and an evil U.S. corporation to boot!
 Hollywood was really in the throes of supernatural Horror throughout the seventies and paid little mind to science fiction.

 What Science Fiction Horror Thriller was made in the 1970s, portrayed the scientist as evil and threatening, and owned by the evil U.S. government, usually controlling an evil military with mindless soldiers, or an Evil Corporation in movies like SILENT RUNNING, SOYLENT GREEN, THE STEPFORD WIVES, and ALIEN.
 By the 1980s the template of Evil Scientist, U.S. Evil Government, Evil Military, and Evil U.S. Corporation was getting old for all but the cheapo movies like PARASITE, and worse.
 And out of those cheapies, a few emerged as great because they played with the hoary old 1960s trope of well-meaning but befuddled scientist in movies like David Cronenberg's RABID, SCANNERS, and THE FLY.
 Or Dr. Emmet Brown in Back To The Future.